Martelao703/Travel_Booking_System_Backend/README.md

 ## Application Description
 The backend serves as the foundation of a travel booking platform.
 It is designed to enable:
 - **User Management:** Register and manage user accounts.
-- **Property Listings:** Allow property owners to add, update, or remove listings.
+- **Property Listings:** Allow property owners to add, update, or remove listings, along with all its associated entities.
 - **Booking System:** Provide users with the ability to search for properties, check availability, and create bookings for desired dates.

 The system is built using a **layered architecture pattern**, ensuring clear separation of concerns: